 - Straight lines appearing crooked

 - Changes in vision quality

 - Trouble adapting to low light levels

 This Is What You See With Macular Degeneration

 Macular Degeneration Risk Factors

 Patients age 55 and older have a greater chance of developing age-related macular degeneration.
 The older someone is, the greater the chance they have AMD.

-A 2010 study found that white Americans had a greater likelihood of developing AMD.
+Researchers have found that white Americans have a greater likelihood of developing AMD.
 2.5% of white adults over 50 develop AMD, compared to 0.9% each of blacks, Hispanics, and Americans of other races.

 As with many medical conditions, a family history of the disease can increase your chances of developing age-related macular degeneration.

 History of Smoking